PyromancerBoom/wordgenerator/README.md

 This is an isolated app in flutter to implement the InfinityListView of flutter.

 Here's an app I made for Hacktoberfest 2021.
-There are various types of sliders in the app.

 ![Alt Text](Animation.gif )